cinquin/parismi/Parismi_operation_overview.md

     - Cells can be sorted on the value of any field by clicking on the column header.
     - A scatterplot of two columns can be obtained by selecting cells in any two columns and clicking "Scatter plot from selected columns".
-In the resulting graph window, the x and y axes can be switched an a trendline with user-adjustable local averaging window can be displayed.
+In the resulting graph window, the x and y axes can be switched and a trendline with user-adjustable local averaging window can be displayed.
 If cells were selected from a single column, a histogram is displayed instead and standard statistics reported.
     - Basic spreadsheet-like computing functionality is included, which is not fully